josenestorpardoherrera/PersonalSite/content/project/relative-humidity-meter.md

 +++
 *(Feb-Jun 2014)*

-<p align="justify">The main objetive of this project was about the design and implementation of an electronic portable meter of relative humidity.</p>
+<p align="justify">The main objective of this project was about the design and implementation of an electronic portable meter of relative humidity.</p>

 Teammate: Jose Libardo Navia Vela.